Back to Blog

 • Brand Registry required: You cannot run these without being enrolled in Amazon Brand Registry

-• Attribution complexity: A shopper who sees your Sponsored Brand ad, does not click, but later searches your brand name and buys — that sale will not show up in your Sponsored Brands reporting
+• Attribution complexity: A reader who sees your Sponsored Brand ad, does not click, but later searches your author name and buys — that sale will not show up in your Sponsored Brands reporting

 That last point is critical.
-Sponsored Brands often look less profitable in isolation than they actually are, because they drive downstream conversions that get attributed to other campaigns or organic traffic.
+Sponsored Brands often look less profitable in isolation than they actually are, because they drive downstream conversions that get attributed to other campaigns or organic traffic — like a reader who discovers your first book via a Brand ad, then later searches you out and buys the entire series.

 Head-to-Head: When to Use Which